Hamburger Bahnhof – Museum für Gegenwart – Berlin

 English, with simultaneous translation into German

-The livestream is conceived and realized by the Berliner Hochschule für Technik (BHT).
+The livestream was conceived and realized by the Berliner Hochschule für Technik (BHT).

 In 1991, a memo drafted by the World Bank and signed by Larry Summers was leaked to the press.
 It included the suggestion that dumping toxic waste in so-called Third World countries would be a sound economic policy.